wdporter/i-am-that-ebook/src/86-the-unknown-is-the-home-of-the-real/readme.md

 <p><b>M:</b> Good enough.
 Look at yourself steadily — it is enough.
 The door that locks you in is also the door that lets you out.
-The ‘I am’ is the door.
+The “I am” is the door.
 Stay at it until it opens.
 As a matter of fact, it is open, only you are not at it.
 You are waiting at the nonexistent painted doors, which will never open.</p>